 Unfortunately, in many organizations great teamwork can be elusive or, worse, non-existent and over many years experts have tried to define the key characteristics of high-performing teams.
 There are some common themes; a shared purpose in a compelling direction, interdependent roles and responsibility supported by an organizational structure, measured performance goals that assess the team not individual.
 These may seem obvious (but still difficult to achieve in practice).
 However, there is one other element to consider.
 Google’s ‘Project Aristotle’, was a study into what made teams great, and even when teams didn’t necessarily have ‘stars’ there was one thing that made a group of people into a great team: psychological safety.
 It was found that an environment which placed great emphasis on respect and trust, and which removed fear of punishment, rejection and embarrassment made for the best teams.
 Quite simply, the teams that performed better were the ones where psychological safety was the ‘norm’.
 It may not always be easy to identify behaviors or ‘unwanted norms’ which get in the way of creating a creative and ‘psychologically safe’ environment, but the results can be just as worthwhile as a truly great idea.

-Find out how you can power up your team by taking a look at the VFQ Learning Module.
+Find out how you can power up your team with the High Performing Teams book bundle.